 Admire the yachts in Port Hercule

 Port Hercule is where you find the most impressive yachts in Monaco.
-Since it is one of the only deep-water ports in the French Riviera, here you can find some of the largest, grandest yachts.
+Since it is one of the only deep-water ports in the French Riviera, here you can find some of the largest, grandest yachts in the South of France.
 Spend some time walking along the harbor to admire them and get ready to be really blown away!

 And of course, your day trip to Monaco, and your entire Nice itinerary for that matter, is not complete without a visit to the Monte Carlo Casino!
 This is probably the most famous spot in Monaco and the Monte Carlo area is where you can really feel the luxury and class of this small country.